Nakul22/Sirius/Readme.md

 ## Antenna Design

-The Sirius antenna prototypes are built for 900Mhz and 2.4Ghz ISM bands.
-We provide the Ansys HFSS design files for these antennas along with the Eagle schematic files for pcb fabrication.
-The HFSS design file can be found in "HFSS_design/HFSS_design_900Mhz.aedt".
-This file consists of the antenna model along with lumped components of the pin-diode based switches.
-The HFSS model of the antenna can be opened using Ansys HFSS 2022R2 and can be further tuned for any desired frequency based on the user's requirements.
+The Sirius antenna prototypes have been designed to operate in the 900MHz and 2.4GHz ISM bands.
+We provide the Ansys HFSS design files for these antennas, which can be used along with the Eagle schematic files for PCB fabrication.
+The HFSS design files are located in [./HFSS_design](./HFSS_design).
+The .aedt file consists of the antenna model as well as the lumped components of the pin-diode based switches.
+These files can be opened with Ansys HFSS 2022R2 and can be modified for any desired frequency based on user requirements.

-We have also provided an accompaning matlab script "HFSS_design/show_antenna_gain_pattern.m" to visualize the designed antenna's gain-patterns and S11 return loss (reflection coefficient).
+To help visualize the designed antenna's gain-patterns and S11 return loss (reflection coefficient), we have also included a MATLAB script called [./HFSS_design/show_antenna_gain_pattern.m](./HFSS_design/show_antenna_gain_pattern.m).

 ## Antenna Fabrication

-We have provided the brd files for pre-tuned 900Mhz and 2.4GHz antennas so that the user can directly fabricate the hardware.
-These file can be found in the folder "hardware/reconfigurable_antennas/".
-We used 1.5mm thick FR4 substrate for our prototyping.
-We used the Bantam PCB milling machine to fabricate the double sided PCBs.
-The antenna cosists of two pin-diode swicthes along with DC blocking circuits.
-The brd file has solder pad placeholders for these components.
-We used the BAR50-02v pin-diodes in our prototype, but any RF grade pin-diode will also work.
-We also used inductors as RF chokes to block AC current and isolate other wires from the antenna for better performance.
-More details about the antenna fabrication can be found in the paper.
+We have provided BRD files for pre-tuned 900MHz and 2.4GHz antennas to allow users to directly fabricate the hardware.
+These files can be found in the [./hardware/reconfigurable_antennas](./hardware/reconfigurable_antennas) folder.
+For our prototypes, we used 1.5mm thick FR4 substrate and the Bantam PCB milling machine to fabricate double-sided PCBs.
+The antenna consists of two pin-diode switches along with DC blocking circuits, and the BRD file has solder pad placeholders for these components.
+While we used BAR50-02v pin-diodes in our prototype, any RF grade pin-diode should also work.
+We also utilized inductors as RF chokes to block AC current and isolate other wires from the antenna, resulting in improved performance.
+Additional details about antenna fabrication can be found in the accompanying paper.

 ## Envelope Detector

-The envelope detector is used to extract the envelope of the received signal.
-We used a simple envelope detector circuit that consists of schottky diodes as rectifier, a low pass filter and an impedance mathcing network.
-The diode is used to rectify the signal and the low pass filter is used to filter out the high frequency components.
-The schematic and brd files for the envelope detector are provided in the folder "hardware/envelope_detector".
-Reference values of the low pass filter can be found in the paper.
+An envelope detector is used to extract the envelope of the received signal.
+We implemented a simple envelope detector circuit, which includes schottky diodes as rectifiers, a low pass filter, and an impedance matching network.
+The diode rectifies the signal, and the low pass filter eliminates high-frequency components.
+The schematic and BRD files for the envelope detector are available in the [./hardware/envelope_detector](./hardware/envelope_detector)" folder.
+Reference values for the low pass filter can be found in the paper.

-The impedance matching network is not required for the recevier, but it is recommended to improve the sensitivity and range of the receiver.
-It is used to match the impedance of the envelope detector to the impedance of the designed antenna (50ohms).
-The schematic and brd files contains solder pads to add capacitors and inductors in a pi-network.
-The user can use the provided schematic or modify it based on their implementation.
-We recommend using a Vector Network Analyzer (VNA) to measure the impedance of both the antenna and the envelope detector for precise matching.
+Although not required, an impedance matching network can improve the sensitivity and range of the receiver.
+This network is used to match the impedance of the envelope detector to the impedance of the designed antenna (50ohms).
+The schematic and BRD files contain solder pads for capacitors and inductors in a pi-network.
+Users can choose to use the provided schematic or modify it based on their implementation.
+We suggest using a Vector Network Analyzer (VNA) to measure the impedance of both the antenna and the envelope detector for precise matching.

 # Software

 ## Software requirements

+Sirius implementation used the folllwing software tools for antenna design, PCB fabrication, and data processing.
+The table below lists the software used for each process.

 | Process | Software used |
 | ------------- | ------------- |